-This is a handmade jewelry, we need 3 weeks to produce your ring.
+This is custom handmade jewelry, we need 3 weeks to produce your ring.

-All orders of this week will be shipped out by March 5th.
+All orders for this week will be shipped out by April 16h.

 Attractive and commanding Sterling Silver southwest style ring featuring Sleeping Beauty Turquoise and a Red Coral inlay, which is complemented with a unique diamond engraving on both sides of this tapering band.
 The ring is 3/8’s of an inch wide/tall and tapers back to a 3/16’s of an inch at the back.
 (Sterling and our Silver Fox Hallmark on the inside of the band)

 This ring is available in sizes 5 through 18 with half sizes for a precise fit.